Skip to content

 • Abdominal CT (triple phase) or MRI (multiphase with contrast) to evaluate for hepatic malignancy and vascular anatomy

-• Appropriate cancer screenings (colonoscopy, pap smear, mammogram, and PSA if applicable)
+• Appropriate cancer screenings (CXR in all patients, CT Chest in prior/current smokers, colonoscopy, pap smear, mammogram, and PSA if applicable)

 • Certification of completion of intensive outpatient program (IOP) for substance abuse